 California is facing water shortfalls in the driest year in recorded state history.
 On January 17, 2014, Governor Edmund G. Brown Jr. proclaimed a State of Emergency and directed state officials to take all necessary actions to prepare for these drought conditions.
+A second proclamation was issued on April 25, 2014 to redouble State drought actions.
 This follows the creation of a Drought Task Force that was established in December.

 In the State of Emergency declaration, Governor Brown directed state officials to assist farmers and communities that are economically impacted by dry conditions and to ensure the state can respond if Californians face drinking water shortages.
 The Governor also directed state agencies to use less water and initiated a greatly expanded water conservation public awareness campaign.

 - Collect information on public water systems to help identify those anticipating severe shortages or water outages

 - Provide assistance in identifying and permitting alternative water supplies